Whatever Happened to the Message of The Cross?

 Taking a look at Acts 6:7 we see a clue: “So the word of God spread…” When Luke refers to the word of God here, he is not referring to the Bible as we know it today.
 The N.T. was still in the process of being written.
 No, what Luke was referring to was a specific word of God.
 An authoritative word.
 God has spoken many different things to his people over the years, but this “word”, is THE Word.
 If we could prioritize what God has said, this message would be on the top of the list.
 It is THE message.
 What, then, is that message?

 It is clear that the early church leadership and the early Christians were not selling coffee, promoting bands, or trying to attract others to follow Jesus by offering “Six Keys to Successful Living” seminars.
-No, they offered to anyone who would listen, the answer to the problem that plagues every human being.
+They offered to anyone who would listen, the answer to the problem that plagues every human being.
 “Your sins can be forgiven, through faith in Jesus Christ.
 “For there is one God and one mediator between God and men, the man Christ Jesus, who gave himself as a ransom for all men, the testimony given in its proper time.”
 (I Timothy 2:5-6) That is the message God has entrusted his church with.
 That is THE message the lost so desperately needs to hear!
+When they come to our churches, do they hear it?

 News Flash!
 This Just In!
 The Message of The Cross is offensive!
 It is a stumbling block!
 People do trip over it.
 It offends our sensibilities.
 Yet, it is the truth and the only thing that can save us.
 The Cross is the message God has entrusted us with.
 It is the message that He uses to save lost sinners.
 Those who have been washed by it must proclaim it boldly, clearly and passionately.
 Our songs, and services must not hide the cross.
 Like the cross in front of that church building, Jesus, and his finished work must be front and center of everything we do in our churches and in our individual lives.